-1) Start by lighting a candle and setting your intention.
-Your intention might be something like “I wish to clear out all stagnant energy that is no longer of benefit, and recharge with the purist of energy for my greatest good”.
+2) Start by lighting a candle and setting your intention.
+Your intention might be something like “I wish to clear out all stagnant energy that is no longer serving me for my highest and greatest good”.

-2) Use your intention candle to light the sage
+3) Use your intention candle to light the sage.

-3) Using a fire-resistant abalone shell or ceramic bowl to catch any ash; go from corner to corner of the room and allow the smoke to billow for a moment as you keep your intention at the forefront of your mind.
-Once you have cleansed the room in which your crystals are located, you will hold the smudge stick over the crystals and repeat your intention.
+4) Using a fire-resistant abalone shell or ceramic bowl to catch any ash; hold the smudge stick above your ash catcher and below your crystal.
+Allow the smoke to billow for a moment as you keep your intention at the forefront of your mind.

 4) Properly snuff out your sage / smudge stick by pressing the embers into the abalone shell or ceramic bowl until they are fully extinguished.
 Never leave sage burning unattended.